18781728391/RD-Tool/README.md

-is it good or not to check server consistency?
+Is it good or not to check server consistency?